Access Amoris: Let's Talk Family! Let's be Family! dedicated website here: www.amoris.ie

 A series of half-hour television programmes will be produced and made available online to national and international audiences.
 Short video inserts will be followed by panel discussions with experts from Ireland and around the world, as well as in-studio audience participation, offering an opportunity for people to engage online with the message and challenge of The Joy of Love.
 Programmes will also be produced by and for young people.

 A set of short digital animations based on key Amoris themes aimed at a general audience and children and available in different languages.

 A series of live events hosted around Ireland and live streamed online in the lead up to World Meeting of Families 2018.
 These will feature national and international speakers from the Catholic world and from civil society and focus on key issues relating to marriage and family life.
 The events will also be recorded and will be available to online audiences around the world.

-These resources will be accessible through a dedicated Amoris website coming soon.
+These resources are accessible through a dedicated Amoris website: www.amoris.ie